Go beyond Singapore’s shores to tap the large urban consumer markets overseas.

-Gain greater global exposure and more effective market entry, when you join the Tasty Singapore initiative as a brand ambassador.
 Tasty Singapore is a brand backed by strong government support through Enterprise Singapore and industry players to promote and showcase Singapore food to the world.

 Under this initiative, local food companies come together to market your brands and products collectively under the Tasty Singapore brand.
 Each product capitalises on the Tasty Singapore brand to enhance its global standing and strengthens the branding in the process.

 Joining tradeshows is an effective way to reach out to overseas buyers, promote your products and services to regional business partners, and survey market trends and competition.
+As international travel remains limited in today’s context, virtual trade shows where exhibitors and buyers can interact through video conferencing or live chats are a good alternative to showcase your products to the global market.

 Enterprise Singapore partners trade associations and chambers of commerce (TACs) such as Singapore Food Manufacturers' Association (SFMA) and Singapore Manufacturing Federation (SMF), to support tradeshows like Anuga, Food & Hotel Asia (FHA), Gulfood and Salon International de l’alimentation.